judsonlmoore/judsonlmoore.com/_pages/mediakit.md

 ## I can write something for you

 My writing has been featured in many other publications and outlets.
-It is not only a joy for me to share my thoughts with another audience’s beyond my own, but it is also really important!
+It is not only a joy for me to share my thoughts with another audience's beyond my own, but it is also really important!
 I appreciate opportunities to write for others.
-If you are seeking guest author engagement, then I would be very happy to hear from you.
+If you are seeking guest author engagement, then I would be delighted to hear from you.
 Here is some of my writing around the internet.

 - [re/Code - How to Achieve Silicon Valley Anywhere](https://www.vox.com/2014/6/25/11628326/how-to-achieve-silicon-valley-anywhere)
 - [trivago’s Hotel Manager Blog](https://web.archive.org/web/20170509120316/http://hotelmanager-blog.trivago.com/en-us/author/jmoore/)